 In 2007, Essel Sports Pvt Ltd initiated a lawsuit against the Board of Control for Cricket in India ('BCCI') in the Delhi High Court, claiming that the BCCI's decision not to recognise the Indian Cricket League ('ICL') and to take certain actions against those involved with the ICL was unlawful (the 'Indian Action').
-The Indian Action is at an advanced stage with the parties in the midst of making their final arguments.
+The Indian Action was at an advanced stage with the parties in the midst of making their final arguments when the judge hearing the case was transferred and the matter was placed before a new judge in April 2019 to be heard afresh.
+The Indian Action has therefore continued through 2019 but has been subject to adjournments and a delay by Delhi advocates resulting in the case continuing into 2020.

 A suit has also been filed in England (against ICC, and the England and Wales Cricket Board 'ECB') and served upon the ICC and the ECB (the 'English Action').
 As part of the defence to the English Action, and because of the substantial overlap between the issues raised in the English and Indian Actions, the BCCI, ICC and ECB sought an anti-suit injunction from the Indian courts, preventing ICL from taking any further steps in the English Action (against all of those three parties) until the Indian Action has been dealt with.
 Such an injunction was granted.
 The Supreme Court of India (the "Supreme Court") subsequently permitted Essel to proceed with an appeal against the anti-suit injunction granted by the Divisional Bench of the Delhi High Court preventing it from suing the BCCI/ECB/ICC in England pending trial of the underlying Indian action.
 On 1 September 2017, however, as the underlying suit (namely 'Indian Action') was in the final stages of being heard, the Supreme Court dismissed the special leave petitions and directed that the District Court should hear and decide the underlying suit within three months of the date of the order, without any interference from the Supreme Court.
-The appeal proceedings have therefore effectively been dismissed and come to an end.
+The appeal proceedings (against the anti-suit injunction) have therefore effectively been dismissed and come to an end.
 As of date, there appears to be no momentum from the BCCI towards settling the Indian Action (and all related proceedings) in a way that is satisfactory to all, but this possibility remains within the control of the BCCI.